Lakshma12/jenkins-docker/README.md

-# Automated Process of Docker Image Build and Push To DockerHub with Use CI/CD Jenkins
+# Automated Process of Docker Image Build and Push To DockerHub with Use Of CI/CD Jenkins